AideenM12/Childs-Play-English-MS2/TESTING.md

  <img src="documentation/doc-images/user3.jpg" width="150" height="350">

-   - The red SweetAlert pop is designed to ensure that users are aware that they have made an error.
-The animate.css animation chosen for this pop up was also chosen to indicate error in that it is not a sleek movement but rather a stiff and jarring movement designed to halt the user.
+   - The red SweetAlert popup is designed to ensure that users are aware that they have made an error.
+The animate.css animation chosen for this pop up was also chosen to indicate error in that it is not a sleek movement, but rather a stiff and jarring motion designed to halt the user.
+Testing was done to ensure this popup appears when required after the specified user action.

-6. As a returning user I want to be able to repeat the proscribed learning material in order to boost familiarity with the new vocabulary and aid the learning process.
+6. As a returning user I want to be able to repeat the prescribed learning material in order to boost familiarity with the new vocabulary and aid the learning process.

     - Twelve questions are selected from a slightly larger bank in order to give the user a slightly newer experience upon their first returning visit but the material remains mostly the same in order to boost familiarity and confidence with the target language.
+Testing was done to ensure that all the material appears over the course of multiple visits to the site but also that no question repeats in a single quiz session.